Vocational Education and Training (VET)

 VET in the VCE and VCAL

-VET in the VCE or VCAL allows students to include vocational studies within their senior secondary certificate.
+VET in the VCE or VCAL allows students to include VET within their senior secondary certificate.
 Students undertake nationally recognised training from either accredited state curriculum or national training packages which may contribute to their VCE and/or VCAL.

 VCE VET programs

-VCE VET programs are vocational training programs approved by the VCAA which offer students the opportunity to gain both the VCE and a nationally portable VET qualification.
+VCE VET programs are VET qualifications approved by the VCAA which offer students the opportunity to gain both the VCE and a nationally portable VET qualification.
 Selected VCE VET programs offer scored assessment for Units 3 and 4.
 VCE VET programs have individual webpages which contain program specific information and publications.

 Selected VCE VET programs offer scored assessment for Units 3 and 4.
-Further information on VCE VET scored programs and the scored assessment process can be accessed via this webpage.
+Further information on VCE VET scored programs and the scored assessment process can be accessed via this weblink.